MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities.md

 ## Add a user-assigned identity

-Assign a user-assigned identity that is in an existing identity in Azure AD.
+Assign a user-assigned managed identity to your cluster.
 A cluster can have more than one user-assigned identity.
 Creating a cluster with a user-assigned identity requires an additional property to be set on the cluster.
 The user-assigned identity can be added using C#, Resource Manager template, or the Azure portal as detailed below.

 # [Azure portal](#tab/portal)